Imad Khalili

-Imad Khalili (عماد خليلي; born 3 April 1987) is a Swedish former professional footballer who played as a midfielder or a striker.
-He is the head coach of Hammarby TFF in Ettan, Sweden's third tier.
+Imad Khalili (عماد خليلي; born 3 April 1987) is a Swedish former professional footballer who played as an attacking midfielder or forward.
+He is the assistant coach of Al Wasl in the UAE Pro League.

 Club career

 Breakthrough

 At age five, Khalili began playing football at the local club Högaborgs BK.
 He made his senior debut for the side in 2002, aged 16, and attracted interest from several big clubs around Europe.
 He had a trial with the Scottish club Celtic FC but chose not to move abroad, on the advice of the Swedish international Henrik Larsson, who also had started his career at Högaborg.

-Tired of the interest surrounding him, Khalili took a one and half-year break from playing football between the summer of 2003 and the beginning of 2005.
-He ultimately signed a three year-deal with Helsingborgs IF in Allsvenskan.
+Tired of the interest surrounding him, Khalili took a one-and-a-half-year break from playing football between the summer of 2003 and the beginning of 2005.
+He ultimately signed a three-year deal with Helsingborgs IF in Allsvenskan.
 However, he had a hard time establishing himself at the club, enjoying loan spells at both Randers FC in the Danish Superliga and Bunkeflo IF in Superettan during the upcoming seasons.

 In December 2007, he joined IFK Norrköping on a permanent deal.
 The club had just won a promotion to Allsvenskan.
 The team struggled in the league play during the season of 2008 resulting in an immediate relegation to the second tier.
 Khalili would however establish himself as a key member of the squad during the following seasons, enjoying another promotion to Allsvenskan in 2010.